 But I’ll also be the first to tell you that some buyers are going to be completely off the grid from the middle of December to the first or second week of January.
 It’s just part of the game.

 Don’t let this impact your mindset and halt your output.
 Convey to your team that some people will simply be less engaged than usual during this final sprint.

 The key is not to take it personally—if you establish this expectation up front, it’ll be easier for your team to deal with the silence without getting discouraged.

 Push to get the decision maker on the phone

 You don’t want to get the runaround at any point in the year, but especially not in Q4.

-You want to get your no’s quickly and move on to prospects that are more likely to close.
-That means limiting discussions with people who can’t make a decision.
+You want to get your nos quickly and move on to prospects that are more likely to buy.
+Limiting discussions with people who can’t make a decision and avoid tire kickers.